-If a clinical absence is necessary, it is the student's responsibility to notify the clinical instructor prior to the start of clinical.
+If a clinical absence is necessary, it is the student's responsibility to notify the clinical instructor by 6:30am (or 6:30pm if night shift) prior to the start of clinical.
 If a student is absent and does not notify the instructor prior to the start of the clinical shift, the student will receive a Professional Development Plan.